 Switzerland has always attracted many English-speaking expats due to its diversified market economy, political stability and proliferation of small and medium-sized companies.
 American expats in Switzerland mostly reside in Geneva, Zurich, Bern and Lugano.
 Proper expatriate tax preparation and planning is required to file US expatriate tax returns on overseas taxes.
 Many expats Switzerland don’t realize a complexity of Swiss tax return due to the multi-layered Swiss tax system and Swiss federal (Direkte Bundessteuer or imposta federale) and cantonal (Kantonssteuer) laws.

 We get a lot of questions from our clients.
 What are foreign income tax rates in Switzerland?
 How should expats report my Pillar accounts?
 Do you offer US expatriate tax services for American expats Switzerland?
 Let’s review some common expatriate tax issues affecting expats in Switzerland.

 The worldwide taxation of US citizens and green card holders is the foundation of the US tax system.
 Tax treaty between Switzerland and the USA as well as IRC section 911 can be utilized to avoid double taxation.

 - Foreign earned income exclusion.
-If American expats Switzerland earn foreign income and meet a physical presence or bona fide residence test, they can exclude up to $95,100 for 2012 and up to $97,600 on US expatriate tax returns.
+If American expats Switzerland earn foreign income and meet a physical presence or bona fide residence test, they can exclude up to $101,300 for 2016 on US expatriate tax returns.

 - Foreign housing exclusion.
 Additionally, American expats Switzerland may be able to reduce US expat tax liability by deducting foreign housing expenses.
 Switzerland is famous for its high housing costs.